GREEN LIBERTY VILLAGE

 Reduce Waste & Costs

-We encourage reducing waste products by showcasing lower waste alternatives and organizing regular collection opportunities for items not recycled through the city’s Blue Bin and Green Bin programs (ex: household hazardous waste and other items).
+We encourage reducing waste products by showcasing lower waste alternatives and work with interested condo residents to organize waste diversion collections of household hazardous waste and other selected items.

-We also increase awareness among residents of excess garbage charges that are often incurred at multi-unit residential buildings in Toronto.
+We seek to increase awareness among residents of excess garbage charges incurred at multi-unit residential buildings in Liberty Village.

 Protect Green Space & Native Species